 5. When the milk comes to a boil, add the ground almonds.
 If you like to add vermicelli, then roast them lightly in ghee and add it to the boiling milk.
 When the vermicelli is cooked then add almond mixture.

 6. Stir and continue to cook on a low to medium flame.

-- Serve badam kheer warm or chilled
+Serve badam kheer hot or chilled as desired.